Toxic Shock Syndrome (TSS)

 What is toxic shock syndrome?

-Toxic shock syndrome (TSS) is a cluster of symptoms that involve many systems of the body.
+Toxic shock syndrome (TSS) is an illness that produces symptoms in many systems of the body.
 Certain bacterial infections release toxins into the bloodstream.
 These toxins can spread to many body organs.
 This can cause severe damage and illness.

 What causes toxic shock syndrome?